Galway Guided Walking Tour

 - 3 Bewertungen

 Discover one of Ireland's most culturally rich cities on this walking tour of Galway.
-We'll explore iconic historic landmarks and neighborhoods while learning about the city's history.
+We'll explore iconic historic landmarks and atmospheric neighbourhoods while learning about the city's long history.

 Galway Walking Tour

-We'll meet outside St Columba's Credit Union office on the edge of Eyre Square to begin the walking tour.
+At the indicated time, we'll meet outside St Columba's Credit Union office on the edge of Eyre Square to begin this walking tour of Galway.

-Starting at our meeting point, we'll walk around Eyre Square, where we'll see The Browne Doorway, originally the entrance to a family's home, moved to Eyre Square in 1905.
+Starting from our meeting point, we'll walk around Eyre Square and see The Browne Doorway, moved to Eyre Square in 1905, with a rich history.

-We'll then pass by the Galway Market, operating year-round on Saturdays and Sundays, featuring food and craft stalls with traditional Irish products.
-Following this, our walk will take us down Kirwan's Lane, located in the Latin Quarter and showcasing 16th and 17th-century architecture.
+The tour includes a stop at the Galway Market, open Saturdays and Sundays year-round, featuring food and craft stalls.
+Afterwards, we’ll stroll down Kirwan's Lane, located in the Latin Quarter, showcasing 16th and 17th-century architecture.

-Finally, we'll cross Salmon Weir Bridge to Galway Cathedral, ending the tour after 1.5 hours.
-Slán!
+Finally, we will cross Salmon Weir Bridge to Galway Cathedral, ending the tour after a total of 1.5 hours.

 Preise